ChampagneD/Golden_Sun_Remix/README.md

 And like this for the world map : ![alt text](http://www.vgmaps.com/Atlas/GBA/GoldenSun-World.png)

 Of course I don't have the time and experience to do something this big, but I will do my best

+You will earn Djinns as you explore the world, Djinns are elemental monsters that empower the player and can be used against enemies.

 For the Djinns I will try to find something from the original references, something like this :